quillforms/quillforms/readme.txt

 ·  Personalize your themes
 ·  Change font, colors and backgrounds with a single click

-Quill Forms is definitely the best contact form plugin for wordpress.
+Quill Forms is definitely the best WordPress form plugin.
 QuillForms free version comes with variety of blocks:
 1- Welcome screen block
 2- Date block